-- Students need to form a group which includes 2-3 members.
-Each group needs to summarize economic differences/similarities (for instance, income, inequality, literacy, ...) between two (randomly assigned) countries/regions and explain the potential causes of the differences/similarities. - [5%] Slides: each group needs to prepare slides and submit via Blackboard by Nov.
-21, 2021.
-Late submission will result in 1/2 reduction of the grade for this part. - [12%] Presentation: presentation lasts for 10-20 minutes. - [3%] Anonymous Peer Evaluation: to avoid free-riding, students are required to evaluate the overall contribution made by their group members (not including themselves).
+- Students need to form a group which includes 3 members.
+Each group needs to summarize economic differences/similarities (for instance, income, inequality, literacy, ...) between two (randomly assigned) countries/regions and explain the potential causes of the differences/similarities. - [4%] Slides: each group needs to prepare slides and submit via Blackboard at least one day before the presentation.
+Late submission will result in 1/2 reduction of the grade for this part. - [12%] Presentation: presentation lasts for 10 minutes.
+Presenting a complete story within a limited time frame poses a significant challenge. - [4%] Anonymous Peer Evaluation: to avoid free-riding, students are required to evaluate the overall contribution made by their group members (not including themselves).
 The evaluation form will be available on course website.
 Students need submit the filled form after the presentation (within one day) via Blackboard.
 Those who do NOT submit their peer evaluation will NOT receive grade for this part.

 Final exam (50%): The closed book final exam will be held on TBA, as scheduled by the registrar (around mid-October).
-It is expected to be between December 8 and December 23.
+It is expected to be between December 6 and December 22.
 The final exam will cover ALL material presented during this semester.